ejolly/svelteturk/docs/modes.md

 # Svelte Turk modes of operation

 Using the toggle at the top of the sidebar, you can quickly switch between sandbox or live modes for interacting with Mturk.
+Switching modes on any page will automatically update data **for that mode.** For example, HITs created in sandbox mode won't show up in live mode.
+This also applies to Assignments and Workers.

 ### Sandbox mode